src-d/blog/content/post/siva.md

 1 packfile index, HEAD reference and a master reference).
 This grows, at least, by two (1 incremental packfile and its index) every time with update a repository.

-For a fresh fetch of our current ~16M repository, that adds up to 80M files and 32M more for each update.
-That is without considering the high monthly growth of repository number itself.
+For a fresh fetch of our current ~16M repositories, that adds up to 80M files and 32M more for each update.
+That is without considering new repositories being created every month.

-We store all of this in a distributed file system.
+We store everything in a distributed file system.
 Currently Google Cloud Storage and we are evaluating HDFS for our bare metal migration.
 Either way, whenever we need to update or analyze a repository, we need to read most of the repository files.
 Neither GCS or HDFS are low-latency systems, so the latency of